google/deepvariant/_posts/2019-04-30-the-power-of-building-on-an-accelerating-platform-how-deepVariant-uses-intels-avx-512-optimizations.markdown

 layout: post
 title:  "The Power of Building on an Accelerating Platform: How DeepVariant Uses Intel’s AVX-512 Optimizations"
 date:   2019-04-30
+description: "The prior release (v0.7) of DeepVariant featured a three-fold improvement in end-to-end speed and a corresponding decrease in cost relative to the previous version (v0.6).
+Much of this speed improvement comes by enabling DeepVariant to take advantage of new
+Intel® Advanced Vector eXtensions (AVX-512) instruction set"
+img: "assets/images/PacBio-2019-01/figure2a.png"
 ---

 Authors: [Andrew Carroll](https://www.researchgate.net/profile/Andrew_Carroll6),